jmcgloin/music_mastery/README.md

 - - a list of associated pieces
 - - a mastery indicator to identify whether pieces have active mastery tracks or not and what level if so X- create instrument new view
-S- instrument#create to  create  new instrument and associate with musician
+X- instrument#create to  create  new instrument and associate with musician X- add validations  to instrument class

 - instrument show page to create mastery track for existing piece (will  need to  create pieces  before this)